-The institution's financial resources are sufficient to sustain the achievement of its educational objectives and to further institutional improvement now and in the foreseeable future.
-The institution demonstrates through verifiable internal and external factors its financial capacity to graduate its entering class.
+The institution's financial resources are sufficient to sustain the quality of its educational program and to support institutional improvement now and in the foreseeable future.
+The institution demonstrates, through verifiable internal and external evidence, its financial capacity to graduate its entering class.
 The institution administers its financial resources with integrity.

-- 9.1 The institution preserves and enhances available financial resources sufficient to support its academic and other activities.
+- 9.1 The institution preserves and enhances available financial resources sufficient to support its mission.
 It manages its financial resources and allocates them in a way that reflects its mission and purposes.
 It demonstrates the ability to respond to financial emergencies and unforeseen circumstances. - 9.2 The institution is financially stable.
 Ostensible financial stability is not achieved at the expense of educational quality.
 Its stability and viability are not unduly dependent upon vulnerable financial resources or an historically narrow base of support.
 The institution's governing board retains appropriate autonomy in all budget and finance matters; this includes institutions that depend on financial support from an external agency (state, church, or other private or public entity). - 9.3 The institution's multi-year financial planning is realistic and reflects the capacity of the institution to depend on identified sources of revenue and ensure the advancement of educational quality and services for students.
-The governing board reviews and approves the institution's financial plans. - 9.4 All or substantially all of the institution's revenue is devoted to the support of its academic purposes and programs.
-The institution's financial records clearly relate to its educational activities. - 9.5 The institution and its governing board regularly and systematically review the effectiveness of the institution's financial aid policy and practices in advancing the institution's mission and helping to ensure that the institution enrolls and supports the student body it seeks to serve. - 9.6 The institution ensures the integrity of its finances through prudent financial management and organization, a well-organized budget process, appropriate internal control mechanisms, risk assessment, and timely financial reporting, providing a basis for sound financial decision-making. - 9.7 The institution establishes and implements its budget after appropriate consultation with relevant constituencies in accord with realistic overall planning that provides for the appropriate integration of academic, student service, fiscal, development, information and technology and physical resource priorities to advance its educational objectives. - 9.8 The institution's financial planning, including contingency planning, is integrated with overall planning and evaluation processes.
+The governing board reviews and approves the institution's financial plans based on multi-year analysis and financial forecasting. - 9.4 All or substantially all of the institution's revenue is devoted to the support of its academic purposes and programs.
+The institution's financial records clearly relate to its educational activities. - 9.5 The institution and its governing board regularly and systematically review the effectiveness of the institution's financial aid policy and practices in advancing the institution's mission and helping to ensure that the institution enrolls and supports the student body it seeks to serve. - 9.6 The institution ensures that it has sufficient professionally qualified finance staff, led by a chief financial officer whose primary responsibility is to the institution. - 9.7 The institution ensures the integrity of its finances through prudent financial management and organization, a well-organized budget process, appropriate internal control mechanisms, risk assessment, and timely financial reporting to internal and external constituency groups, providing a basis for sound financial decision-making. - 9.8 The institution establishes and implements its budget after appropriate consultation with relevant constituencies in accord with realistic overall planning that provides for the appropriate integration of academic, student service, fiscal, development, information and technology and physical resource priorities to advance its educational objectives. - 9.9 The institution's financial planning, including contingency planning, is integrated with overall planning and evaluation processes.
 The institution demonstrates its ability to analyze its financial condition and understand the opportunities and constraints that will influence its financial condition and acts accordingly.
 It reallocates resources as necessary to achieve its purposes and objectives.
 The institution implements a realistic plan for addressing issues raised by the existence of any operating deficit.
+(See also 2.3)